HashimMufti/ff7b5985-6cd4-4c60-ab99-79b3c767f74e/README.md

 docker ps   # Use this to find your container id docker exec -it <INSERT_CONTAINER_ID>  /bin/bash
 ```
+You should now be inside the Docker container, allowing you to run the code without having to modify your local machine environment.

 ## Usage
 From the project root directory, run the following command to open the help menu: